awaffle1/virtual-pet-simulator/README.md

 ### Windows

 You'll have to download the code and self-compile.
-I use GCC so you're really on your own if you use Windows when it comes to compilers.
+I use GCC so you're really on your own if you use Windows when it comes to compilers (gcc might work on windows).
 I'm pretty sure the code is C++11 compliant so you shouldn't have to worry.
 Compiling should only take a second.

 ### Mac